RobinKoetsier/robinkoetsier.github.i/work.md

     image:
       src: /assets/img/work/index.png
       alt: RStudio
     description: Experienced in coding in R. Things like machine learning, data visualisations with ggplot and building Shiny Apps.
-For examples see my <a href="https://www.gettingbluefingers.com/shiny">Shiny apps</a>, my <a href="https://twitter.com/RobinWilhelmus">personal Twitter</a>
+For examples see my <a href="https://www.gettingbluefingers.com/shiny">Shiny apps</a> or my <a href="https://twitter.com/RobinWilhelmus">Twitter</a>
-    <a href="https://twitter.com/EredivisiePlots">or my Eredivisie Twitter bot</a>

   - title: <b>Tableau</b>